ilanb1/DSP-IP/README.md

 1) hands on Mnist dataset

-2) Drawing: functions to draw random shapes, and trying to classifying them.
+2) Drawing: functions to draw random shapes, and building model to classify them.

 3) face swapping